-In connection with executive compensation decisions for fiscal 2018, the Compensation Committee engaged independent compensation consulting firm, Pearl Meyer.
-The Compensation Committee also considered broad-based surveys that reflected compensation levels and practices for executives holding comparable positions at the companies covered by the surveys and adjustments based on the cost of living in certain geographic areas.
-The review of the surveys further assisted the Compensation Committee in determining the appropriate level and mix of compensation for each Named Executive Officer.
+In connection with executive compensation decisions for fiscal 2021, the Compensation Committee engaged independent compensation consulting firm, Pearl Meyer.
+The Compensation Committee also considered compensation levels and practices for executives holding comparable positions and adjustments based on the cost of living in certain geographic areas.
+This review further assisted the Compensation Committee in determining the appropriate level and mix of compensation for each Named Executive Officer.
 In connection with its review, the Compensation Committee also considered that certain Named Executive Officers were located in the high cost of living area in the geographic location of our Company headquarters.